DEI Often Stops Where the Contract Starts

 Companies usually outsource work for one main reason: cost.

-Sure, we can dress it up with language about scalability, global talent, production capacity, and flexible support.
-All of that can be true.
-But most of the time, the decision starts with the same basic math: this team costs less than hiring the same labor internally.
+Sure, we can dress it up with talk about scalability, global talent, production capacity, and flexible support.
+All of that might be true.
+But let’s be honest: most of the time, it comes down to the same basic math—this team is cheaper than hiring in-house.

 Fine.
 Businesses have budgets.
-I live in the real world.
+I get it—I live in the real world too.

 But how much money is a company actually saving if its internal female leaders have to spend hours re-explaining approved decisions, correcting work that ignored direction, joining unnecessary follow-up calls, or waiting for a male colleague to validate what a female director already said?

-How cheap is the cheaper hourly rate when the company is paying its own people to manage around the vendor?
+How cheap is that bargain hourly rate when your own team is spending hours managing around the vendor?

-That’s the part that doesn’t always show up on the invoice.
-The vendor’s hours may look efficient on paper, but the internal cost can be much higher than anyone wants to calculate.
-A female leader loses time explaining the same thing twice.
-A project slows down because direction was treated as optional.
-A design has to be corrected because someone changed it without approval.
-A male colleague gets pulled into a call for no reason other than the vendor seems more comfortable when a man is present.
+That’s the part that never shows up on the invoice.
+The vendor’s hours look efficient on paper, but the internal cost?
+Sky-high, if anyone bothered to do the math.
+A female leader wastes time explaining the same thing twice.
+Projects slow down because direction is treated like a suggestion.
+Designs get redone because someone decided to freelance without approval.
+And a male colleague gets dragged into a call just because the vendor seems to breathe easier when there’s a man on screen.

-And eventually, the cost moves beyond the project.
-A woman who has worked hard to earn her role may start asking why she’s spending so much of her day fighting to be treated like she belongs in it.
-She may start looking for a company where her authority is protected instead of treated as something she has to keep re-proving.
-At that point, the company is not just risking project efficiency.
-It’s risking the loss of experienced leadership, institutional knowledge, and the kind of talent it claims it wants to retain.
+And eventually, the cost isn’t just about the project.
+A woman who’s worked her tail off to earn her role starts wondering why she spends so much of her day fighting to be treated like she belongs there.
+She might start looking for a company where her authority is actually protected, not something she has to keep re-auditioning for.
+At that point, the company isn’t just risking project efficiency—it’s risking the loss of the very talent it claims to value.

 Vendor Behavior Is Part of Workplace Culture